-This balance represents a receivable due from Shaanxi Zhongmao related to advances for operational needs without any fixed payments terms, which mainly consisted of the amount of US\$104,410,477 for acquiring parcels of land in Xi'an.
+As of December 31, 2014, this balance represents a receivable due from Shaanxi Zhongmao related to advances for operational needs without any fixed payments terms, which mainly consisted of the amount of US\$104,410,477 for acquiring parcels of land in Xi'an.
+In 2015, the Company advanced US\$146,042,251 to Shaanxi Zhongmao and Shaanxi Zhongmao repaid US\$221,558,534 of the outstanding balance.
 This balance is unsecured, bears no interest, and is expected to be repaid in one year.